Azure Service Bus Geo-disaster recovery

 Basic concepts and terms

 The disaster recovery feature implements metadata disaster recovery, and relies on primary and secondary disaster recovery namespaces.
-Note that the Geo-disaster recovery feature is available for the Premium SKU only.
-You do not need to make any connection string changes, as the connection is made via an alias.
+The Geo-disaster recovery feature is available for the Premium SKU only.
+You don't need to make any connection string changes, as the connection is made via an alias.

 The following terms are used in this article: